 EFFECTIVE DATE OF THIS NOTICE IS JULY 1, 2017

-If you have any questions about this notice or would like to file a complaint about our privacy practices, please direct your inquiries to: UNLV Medicine, Attn: HIPAA Privacy Officer, 3016 W Charleston Blvd, Suite 100, Las Vegas, Nevada 89102, or send an email to email@example.com , or you may call (702)-780-2306.This notice applies to UNLV Medicine facilities and its personnel, volunteers, students, and trainees.
-The notice also applies to other health care providers that come into UNLV Medicine facilities to care for patients, such as physicians, physician assistants, therapists, emergency services providers, medical transportation companies, medical equipment suppliers, and other health care providers not employed by UNLV Medicine unless these health care providers give you their own notice of privacy practices.
+If you have any questions about this notice or would like to file a complaint about our privacy practices, please direct your inquiries to: UNLV Health, Attn: Chief Compliance Officer, 3016 W Charleston Blvd, Suite 100, Las Vegas, Nevada 89102, or send an email to email@example.com , or you may call (702) 462-9601 or 800-934-0794.This notice applies to UNLV Health facilities and its personnel, volunteers, students, and trainees.
+The notice also applies to other health care providers that come into UNLV Health facilities to care for patients, such as physicians, physician assistants, therapists, emergency services providers, medical transportation companies, medical equipment suppliers, and other health care providers not employed by UNLV Health unless these health care providers give you their own notice of privacy practices.
 Compliance with Certain State Laws – When we use or disclose your PHI as described in this Notice, or when you exercise certain of your rights set forth in this Notice, we may apply Nevada laws about the confidentiality of health information in place of federal privacy regulations.
 We do this when these state laws provide you with greater rights or protection for your PHI.
 For example, in Nevada, communicable disease information can only be disclosed under limited circumstances and/or to specific recipients.
 Another Nevada law restricts the disclosure of mental health information to only under certain limited circumstances and/or to specific recipients.
 When Nevada laws are not in conflict or if these laws do not offer you better rights or more protection, we will continue to protect your privacy by applying the federal regulations.